the rise of coercive treatment in psychiatry and society

 New book: Bruce Levine has been one of my very favorite authors in the world of critical psych for a long time.
 He's got a great new book available now.
 I highly recommend it.
 This article includes a link to a free PDF excerpt of the book. ....

-The eugenic history of psychiatry is in our bodies
+Eugenics history of psychiatry : our bodies feel it

-Part of what those of us injured by psychiatry are dealing with is the cellular knowledge that this history is in our very nervous systems via psychiatric institution, it’s proponents and the drugs used to suppress our beautiful sensitive human natures.
-We are not insane — we are however subject to the bullshit that has been perpetrated against us.
-Yes the body keeps score.
-If and when we allow the consciousness of these crimes against humanity to arise out of our bodies we can become a force to be reckoned with.
-May we all become conscious of what is happening all over the planet and within us. ...
+Eugenics history of psychiary. ~~ Part of what those of us injured by psychiatry are dealing with is the cellular knowledge that this history is in our very nervous systems via psychiatric institution, it's proponents and the drugs used to suppress our beautiful sensitive human natures.
+We are not insane -- we are however subject to the harm that has been perpetrated against us.

 Psychiatry (fueled by western culture) systematically eliminates us so that we cannot contribute to humanity